-Orthorexia nervosa is an eating disorder that is characterized by an extreme focus on healthy eating.
+Orthorexia nervosa is an eating disorder characterized by an extreme focus on healthy eating.
 While healthy eating is good for the mind and body, an extreme of anything is not healthy.
 Therefore, orthorexia nervosa requires equal understanding, attention, and treatment as other eating disorders.

 Contents